Baohole/instant.io/README.md

 To start the server, run `npm start`.
 That should be it!

-## Tips

-1. Create a shareable link by adding a torrent infohash or magnet link to the end of the URL.
-For example: `localhost:3000/#INFO_HASH` or `localhost:3000/#MAGNET_LINK`.

-2. You can add multiple torrents in the same browser window.
+You can add multiple torrents in the same browser window.

 ## License